tabrezakhtar/portfolio2024/src/pages/posts/updating-react-app.md

 <span style="color: rgb(255, 123, 114); font-weight: 400;">export</span> { <span style="color: rgb(210, 168, 255); font-weight: 400;">MenuProvider</span>, <span style="color: rgb(210, 168, 255); font-weight: 400;">MenuContext</span>, useMenu };</pre>

 The state is saved in the Provider, then the individual functions that handle the state are exported.
-This maintains the same pattern as before, and rather than dispatching actions, the exported function can be invoked from any component that utilizes the context.
+This maintains the same pattern as before, except instead of dispatching actions, the exported function can be invoked from any component that utilizes the context.

-Its definitely more code than before, but the hook to use the context is included in the new code.
+There is more code here than before, but I'm ok with this as Redux has been removed.
+Also the hook to use the context is included in the new code.

 Once I got this reducer converted, the pattern was just replicated to the other reducers.
 <br /><br />